unixwinbsd/unixbsdshell.github.io/_posts/2025/ags-25/2025-08-06-how-to-install-sudo-on-a-freebsd-system.md

 ---
-title: How to Install Sudo on a FreeBSD System
+title: Learn Sudo - A Complete Guide to Practicing Using Sudo Commands
 date: "2025-08-06 07:15:25 +0100"
 updated: "2025-08-06 07:15:25 +0100"
 id: how-to-install-sudo-on-a-freebsd-system